citrez/autoIG/README.md

 I try to keep documentation as close to code as possible.
 There is documentation in the DBML.
 Comments on the code.
+## Getting started
+start grafana with `./bin/grafana-server web ` in the grafana repo Start a local server on port 8000 using `python3 -m http.server` in the tmp folder.
+TODO: Make this in root dir
+Start mlflow using `mlflow ui` command

 ### Reference
 - [IG API Glossary](https://labs.ig.com/glossary)